ttngna/Favorite/README.md

 # My Favorite AMC Movies

-These are some of my favorite movies seen at AMC.
+These are some of my favorite movies seen at AMC theatres.